fady0118/PIC_Labs/README.md

 - Use this protocol to transmit a string serially and display it on an Alphanumeric LCD 16×2 after recieving it on the slave device
 #### Components
 - 2 LCDs
-- 5 push buttons
+- 6 push buttons
-- 3 PIC M.Cs Master and two Slaves
+- 3 PIC M.Cs (Master and two Slaves)
 #### Configuration
 -  Master
     -  SCK/RC3 output (clock)